Zendesk free version: What you get in 2026 (and what you don't)

 The 14-day trial typically grants access to a high-end plan like Zendesk Suite Professional.
 This includes omnichannel support, a help center builder, automation tools, and reporting and analytics capabilities.

 Zendesk offers various paid plans, starting from $19 per agent per month for basic features (billed annually).
-Most teams needing omnichannel and self-service tools will likely need a Suite plan, which starts at $55 per agent per month.
+Most teams needing omnichannel and self-service tools will likely need a Suite plan, which starts at $55 per agent per month, offering a comprehensive suite of tools.

-Instead of switching platforms or relying on trials, a better approach is to enhance your existing helpdesk with AI.
-Tools like eesel AI can automate repetitive tasks and answer common questions, making your current setup more efficient and cost-effective without migration.
+A great approach is to enhance your existing helpdesk with AI.
+Tools like eesel AI can automate repetitive tasks and answer common questions within your Zendesk ecosystem, making your setup more efficient and cost-effective.

 Share this post